GuyMichael/Reactdroid/README.md

 //an example of a NetflixTitleItem component.
-Except for a layout xml file, this is the only code you need to render lists in Reactdroid
+//Except for a layout xml file, this is the only
+//code you need to render lists in Reactdroid

 class NetflixTitleItem(v: View) : ASimpleComponent<DataProps<NetflixTitleData>>(v) {